 We spent several hours with him and as the minutes passed we could see more spark and trust.
 When we brought around another dog that we rescued that same day Dax perked up, forgetting about the leash.
 That dog was/is Ranger.
 Ranger must have sensed what was wrong.
 Ranger encouraged Dax to come for a walk and that interacting with us humans wasn't so bad.

 As time has gone by, our once terrified Dax is eager to go out with walks with our volunteers, meeting people and canines along the way.
 Stealing hearts wherever he goes.
 Here are just a few of the glowing comments from our volunteers:

 "It's so wonderful to see Dax come so far from the first time I met him after his rescue.
 He seems pretty comfortable and is adjusting well.
-Of course, I walked him with Ranger both days this week.
-They were so cute together.
-You could just see the smile on Dax’s face when his saw his best friend.
-Their friendship is truly so moving!
-Dax is also starting to jog a little bit on our walks so I feel like he's really coming into his own and we will keep seeing more and more of his personality!!!
+You could just see the smile on Dax’s face when he is hanging out with his canine friends.
 Love this sweetheart!"

 "Everybody really likes Dax - he's such a great dog!"

 "Dax is an awesome dog!
 He seems to enjoy it when I give him love & hugs around his neck.
 He will lean into me and just stay there, taking it all in.
 He is so fun to take for a walk."